- ACRONYMS AND DEFINITIONS

 - Patients should try to avoid insulin doses outside of their prescribed regimens as this may lead to incorrect adjustments

-- Patients should attempt to consume a consistent diet of three meals a day while also keeping meals as uniform as possible in size and carbohydrate content.
+- Patients should attempt to consume a consistent diet of three meals a day while keeping meals as uniform as possible in size and carbohydrate content.
 Patients should notify their provider and increase monitoring if they decide to make significant changes to their diet (e.g. start a keto diet, drastically reduce calorie intake).

 - When using a multidose regimen (basal and premeal), adjust one regimen at a time and alternate between the two (see alternating regimens for more)

-- INSULIN CATEGORIES
+INSULIN CATEGORIES

 - For dosing purposes, insulins can be divided into two categories: